How to Flip a SaaS on Acquire

 Modify Pricing

-Sometimes the biggest thing holding customers back from buying is your pricing.
-On Bootstrappers, we’ve interviewed many founders who made record profits and Acquired new customers with just a new pricing plan.
+Sometimes, the biggest thing holding customers back from buying is your pricing.
+On our partner website, Bootstrappers.com, we’ve interviewed many founders who made record profits and acquired new customers with just a new pricing plan.

 Some different types of pricing plans you could include are:

-- Freemium pricing: Offer a watered-down version of your service for free and make customers pay to use more features.
+• Freemium pricing: Offer a watered-down version of your service for free and make customers pay to use more features (only suggested if you don’t have many customers yet)

-- Lifetime access: Maximizes monetization in the early stages of your business though not a great solution for recurring revenue.
+• Lifetime access: This type of pricing maximizes monetization in the early stages of your business, though it’s not a great solution for recurring revenue.
 Lifetime customers are usually willing to pay substantially more and forgiving if you’re slow on updates.
+However, you will be hard-pressed to turn these customers into MRR later when trying to flip the business.

 Remember, pricing can always change.
-Never be afraid to offer strategic discounts to improve sales.
+Never be afraid to offer strategic discounts to improve sales, and don’t be afraid to change how you bill.
 As a rule, once customers start paying, it’s easier for them to keep paying (though you can always expect some churn with price increases).

 Improve Your Product